xor9237/sales/README.md

 ![](image_sales/8.rules_confidence_no4_.png)

 Based on the Dataframe, products that were bought together are:
-1. Vareebadd Phone and USB-C Charging Cable
+1. Phone and Charging Cable
-2. Google Phone and	USB-C Charging Cable
+2. Phone and Headphone
-3. Lightning Charging Cable and	iPhone
+3. AA batteries and AAA batteries
-4. iPhone	and Lightning Charging Cable
-5. USB-C Charging Cable and Google Phone